likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

 First we need to create a RGW user, we have to save the access and secret key from the output.

+> NOTE: Save the access_key and secret_key You will need them for the next exercise

 ```
 radosgw-admin --cluster dc1 user create --uid="summit19" --display-name="Redhat Summit User"
 {